ivorscott/blog2/content/posts/2020-04-14-the-ultimate-go-and-react-development-setup-with-docker-part-3.md

 git checkout part3
 ```

 Please review [Setting Up VSCode](/ultimate-go-react-development-setup-with-docker#go-modules) to avoid intellisense errors in VSCode.
-This occurs because the Go module directory is not the project root.
+This occurs because the project is a mono repo and the Go module directory is not the project root.

 ## The Goal